Doctoral Programs Committee

 The Women’s Studies Program takes satisfactory progress into account in awarding teaching support and internal fellowships.

-Stages of satisfactory progress will differ in each program; please consult the individual program descriptions for English, History, Psychology or Sociology for more information.
+Stages of satisfactory progress will differ in each program; please consult the individual program descriptions for English, History, and Psychology for more information.

 Please keep both Women’s Studies and your department informed of any exceptions made to requirements and your progress on requirements.
 If your progress involves filling out forms, please file them with both units.

 The University of Michigan does not offer joint Master's degrees.
-You may, however, receive an MA in English, History, Psychology or Sociology on your way to completing the requirements for the joint Women's Studies PhD.
+You may, however, receive an MA in English, History, or Psychology on your way to completing the requirements for the joint Women's Studies PhD.

 Accommodations for Graduate Students with Disabilities